ryanmaxwell/UIAlertView-Blocks/README.md

 @property (copy, nonatomic) UIAlertViewBlock cancelBlock;
 ```

-You can create and show the alert in a single call with the below class method:
+You can create and show an alert in a single call, e.g.

 ```objc
 [UIAlertView showWithTitle:@"Drink Selection"